-Risk-based authentication is the process of verifying a user as they sign on and scoring them against a set of policies that grant or deny access to resources based on the perceived risk.
+Risk-based authentication (also known as context-based authentication) is the process of verifying a user as they sign on and scoring them against a set of policies that grant or deny access to resources based on the perceived risk.

 When you sign on to an important website or application, you might only need to provide your username and password.
 However, several other factors are likely being analyzed behind the scenes.

 These days, a simple username and password combination is no longer enough to guarantee someone's identity.
 Businesses need to take much more into consideration when granting a user access to sensitive information.